 In Croatia, we often joke that even the dead can vote in our elections (it happened folks!).
 So, if you want to be notified in real-time whether some fishy things going on in voting places (or during the election day in general) what better and quickest way to do so is there than media monitoring?

 For example, in the 2018 US midterm elections, there were many irregularities in the voting places and people were profusely tweeting about it and that’s how the information became known to the public.
 That is the perfect example of why media monitoring is so important.
 You don’t have to depend on news media or scroll through social media like a maniac to know what’s going on.
 Let the tool do the work for you.

 Also, it’s important to set up your keywords right (e.g. election irregularities, voting place, voting fraud, etc.) depending on your interests and potential problems so the tool can show you better results.

-But how do I set up all of that, you may wonder?
+But where to start, you may wonder?
 Just keep reading.

 Here are some helpful tips.